Music & Social Change: Mount Pleasant + Adams MOrgan

 Stops include Old City Hall, the National Council of Negro Women, National Archives (outside), FDR's original memorial, Newspaper Row, Freedom Plaza, the new World War I Memorial, and much more.
 Hear stories of Beverly Snow, Abraham Lincoln, Mary McLeod Bethune, Marion Barry, Dr. King, and others.

-Duration: 90 minutes.
 Public tours are $25 per person.
-Thursday through Sunday!
+Limited availability, check instances below.